European shares dip as Fed cools further easing hopes

 Minutes from the European Central Bank’s last policy meeting are also due at 11:30 GMT.

-Ambu A/S (AMBUb.CO) shares plunged 17.7%, to the bottom of STOXX 600, after the company lowered its full-year revenue and EBIT margin guidance.
+Ambu A/S shares plunged 17.7%, to the bottom of STOXX 600, after the company lowered its full-year revenue and EBIT margin guidance.
+(Reporting by Amy Caren Daniel in Bengaluru; editing by Patrick Graham)